 Network capabilities have to be able to bridge the gap from functioning consistently across all locations, whether they’re hardware-based legacy platforms, virtual private cloud environments, or pure public cloud environments.

 This level of agility is beneficial for all organizations, even if they’re still heavily invested in hardware and data center space, because it allows them to begin exploring, adopting, and benefiting from public cloud use.
-Certain technologies, like VMware Cloud on AWS, already enable organization to bridge that gap and begin reaping the benefits of Amazon’s public cloud, AWS.
+Certain technologies, like VMware Cloud on AWS, already enable organizations to bridge that gap and begin reaping the benefits of Amazon’s public cloud, AWS.

 According to the RightScale 2019 State of the Cloud Report from Flexera, 84% of enterprise organizations have adopted a multi-cloud strategy, and 58% have adopted a hybrid cloud strategy, utilizing both public and private clouds.
 On average, the respondents reported using nearly five clouds on average.